3.American Academy of Pediatrics HealthyChildren.Org

 3.Writing Opinion articles/Op-eds

-This resource from The Op-Ed Project is helpful to delineate structure as well as to read about the other op-ed writing basics (and while you're there, read about the Op-Ed Project and consider participating in one of their workshops!
-After that, if you're in the healthcare field, you can request to paired with me as your mentor-editor.)
+This resource from The Op-Ed Project (OEP) is helpful to delineate structure as well as to read about the other op-ed writing basics (and while you're there, read about The OEP and consider participating in one of their workshops!
+After that, you can request to paired with me as your mentor-editor.)
+NB: in 2021 my participation in The OEP is intermittent primarily due to book editing demands.

 CUNY: Newmark J-school (health and science concentration): https://www.journalism.cuny.edu/future-students/m-a-in-journalism/subject-concentrations/health-science-reporting/